 Golgotha

-Golgotha, also known as Calvary, is a skull-shaped hill in ancient Jerusalem where Jesus was crucified.
-It was the official crucifixion site where many others were executed during Jesus' time and afterward.
+Golgotha, or Calvary, is a skull-shaped hill in ancient Jerusalem where Jesus was crucified.
+It was the official execution site for many during that time.

 Golgotha